Vegan Collard Greens in white bowl with gold fork

 Easy Vegan Collard Greens

-How to Make Vegan Collard Greens
+How to Make Easy Vegan Collard Greens

 Making collard greens is actually pretty simple.
 Especially these days.
 You can choose to purchase your collard greens pre-washed and cut to save time, or you can purchase them whole and wash them yourself.

 Collards are one of those veggies you have to wash thoroughly, so you definitely don’t wanna cut corners when doing so.
+I’ve found that the easiest way to do this is in my kitchen sink.

 Buying pre-washed and chopped greens really help speed up the process and cut down on your prep time.